Engee documentation

 Details

-Specify the FFT length of the range area as a positive integer.
+Specify the length of the FFT in the range area as a positive integer.

 This property can be set as single or double precision.